A low order divergence-free H(div)-conforming finite element method for Stokes flows: Numerical experiments

-\end{example} The velocity field has the form of a large vortex \cite{john_divergence_2017}.
-We set $\Omega=(0,1)\times(0,1)$ and consider a small viscosity case, $\nu=10^{-6}$ to show the robustness of our methods.
-Some results are shown in \cref{fig51}.
-To do a comparison in a unified framework, among these methods we use a discrete $H^{1}$ seminorm which is defined with the piecewise gradient \cref{discretegradient} and actually a norm on $\left[H_{0}^{1}(\Omega)\right]^{d}$.
-We can see, the velocity errors of our methods (``compact H(div) method") are roughly $10^{4}$ times smaller than the Bernardi and Raugel method.
+The velocity field has the form of a large vortex \cite{john_divergence_2017}.
+We set $\Omega=(0,1)\times(0,1)$ and consider a small viscosity case, $\nu=10^{-6}$, to show the robustness of our methods.
+The corresponding results are shown in \cref{tab:1}, where we also give some results from the Bernardi and Raugel element.
+For the choice of parameters, we take $\alpha_{T}\equiv20, T \in \mathcal{T}_{h}$ for $a^{R}=a^{0}$ and $a^{R}=a^{D}$.
+In the case that $a^{R}=a^{\operatorname{div}}$, we take $\alpha_{T}\equiv1.5$.
+One could see, the velocity errors of our methods (``compact H(div) method") are roughly $10^{4}$ times smaller than the Bernardi and Raugel method.
+Moreover, comparing with the bottom line of \cref{tab:1}, {one can find that} the discrete pressures obtained by our methods are almost equal to the best approximation of the continuous pressure in $L^{2}(\Omega)$.
+[2][l]{ }